Trump says China tariffs 'may or may not be removed' while trade talks continue

 The statement came as talks ended early Friday afternoon, after Liu He, the top Chinese trade negotiator, left the Office of the U.S. Trade Representative, Robert Lighthizer, in Washington after two days of negotiations.

-Both U.S. Trade Representative Robert Lighthizer and Mnuchin were seen entering the White House after the talks ended.
+Both Lighthizer and Mnuchin were seen entering the White House after the talks ended.

 The world's two largest economies engaged in negotiations on Thursday and Friday as they tried to salvage a trade deal that appeared to be within their grasp only a week ago.